zackberman/home-manager-config/README.md

 Then I replicated some of what I observed in
 [this dotfiles repo](https://github.com/ereslibre/dotfiles/) to support multiple configuration profiles ("macos" and "wsl").

+#### Configuring ssh and github so I can use private flake inputs

+I installed [Secretive](https://github.com/maxgoedjen/secretive) for macOS on my Mac Studio by downloading the release directly from the release page and moving the application to my Applications folder.
+The application instructs you to export `SSH_AUTH_SOCK` in bash and add a couple of lines to `~/.ssh/config`, both of which I achieved through Home Manager.
+I used Secretive to generate a new private key, and I added the public key to my github account through the browser.